cre185/InstantSfM/README.md

 compilation terminated
 ```
 then you need to download and install cuDSS package from [here](https://developer.nvidia.com/cudss-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_local).
+The cuDSS should match the version of CUDA toolchain.
+For example, cuDSS 0.7 should be used with CUDA 13.

 If opencv-python fail to load xcb, you can install opencv-python-headless
 ```bash